blairious/CozyHasher/README.md

 ```
 ## Version Notes

 1.2.2 fixes a critical calculation error that occured while forming hashes in specific test cases.
-For the safety and integrity of associated projects, it is recommended that earlier versions not be used in projects.
+For the safety and integrity of associated projects, it is recommended that earlier versions not be used.